 Our structural biology and proteomics faculty has extensive expertise in mass spectrometry (MS), nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography, and electron microscopy (EM):

 - The Arthanari Lab is investigating protein-protein interactions (PPIs) involved in transcription and translation.

 - The Eck Lab is studying molecular interactions that govern cytoplasmic signal transduction.

 - The Fischer Lab is advancing degrader technology, chemistry, and biology.

 - The Marto Lab is developing new MS strategies to establish specificity and selectivity profiles of small molecule probes and inhibitors.

-- The Structural Biology Core is providing structure-based drug discovery expertise to the program and Dana-Farber.
+- The Structural Biology Core and the NMR Spectroscopy Core are providing structure-based drug discovery expertise to the program and Dana-Farber.